techscapades/whispering/README.md

-**Aim: Dockerise whisper.cpp and have it act as an offline speech to text "sensor" which runs on low power hardware like the nanopi neo3**
+**Aim: Dockerise whisper.cpp and have it act as an offline speech to text "sensor" using python and user input which runs on low power hardware like the nanopi neo3**

 Setup a docker container to run a pyhton script called whispering.py, ensure microphone is plugged in at all times